muldjord/occurity/docs/JOBS.md

 #### setvar:VARIABLE;VALUE
 Sets a variable for use in the `.job` script.
 All variables will have a `%` prepended and appended to it.

-* Example 1: `setvar:MYVAR;My value` <-- This allows you to use `%MYVAR%` throughout the script command arguments / parameters where it will be replaced with `My value`.
+* Example 1: `setvar:MYVAR;My value`: This allows you to use `%MYVAR%` throughout the script command arguments / parameters where it will be replaced with `My value`.

 #### loadvars:FILENAME
 Loads variables from a file and makes them available to the script for use in command parameters.